-This Is Why Postpartum Depression In Men Is Extremely Underreported
+This Is Why Postpartum Depression In Men Is So Underreported

 One in 10 new dads has postpartum depression, but there isn’t an accepted diagnosis for the condition.

 David Levine of Scotch Plains, Connecticut, went into parenting with more knowledge than your typical dad.
 As a pediatrician, he had been answering the biggest parenting questions on the regular — questions about breastfeeding, sleep training, and baby milestones.
-So when he became a dad himself, he had a good deal of confidence that he knew what was coming and how to handle it.
+So when he became a dad himself, he was confident that he knew what was coming and how to handle it.
 This was not the case.

 From very early on, Levine didn’t feel any connection to his child.
 He had a deep, unsettling feeling that something was amiss.
 “I didn’t realize how much a baby cried.
 And when mine cried all the time, I couldn’t help but think that something was wrong with him,” Levine says.